-MELA is a social innovation enterprise for social cohesion.
+MELA is a social innovation enterprise for public spaces.
 MELA is founded by Noha Nasser, an urban design educator, researcher and consultant with over 20 years experience studying and practically engaging with cultural diversity in cities.

 Before establishing MELA, Noha focused her attention on bridging between academia and practice, developing courses and workshops for professionals and communities to empower greater understanding of the different perceptions of place by different social groups, and the inclusive solutions to the design of places that it generates.